Taormina, Italy

 People living in Taormina were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Taormina, you should pack a variety of clothing to accommodate the Mediterranean climate, including lightweight clothing for the hot summers and warmer clothing for the cooler winters.
 Don't forget to pack a good pair of walking shoes as the town is best explored on foot.
 Bring along your swimsuit and beach gear as Taormina is known for its beautiful beaches.
 You should also pack a hat, sunglasses, and sunscreen to protect yourself from the sun.
 Remember to bring any necessary prescription medications and a basic first aid kit.
 It's also a good idea to pack travel-sized toiletries to use until you can purchase more locally.
 Pack a universal power adapter for your electronics as the plugs in Italy may be different from your home country.
 If you plan on cooking, you might want to bring some specialty ingredients that might be hard to find in Italy.
 Don't forget important documents such as your passport, driver's license, and any necessary visas or work permits.
-Lastly, consider packing a phrasebook or dictionary to help you with the Italian language, and a guidebook to help you explore your new home," explained one expat living in Taormina, Italy.
+Lastly, consider packing a phrasebook or dictionary to help you with the Italian language, and a guidebook to help you explore your new home," said one expat who made the move to Taormina.

 Where should I setup a bank account in Taormina?